The 3-3-3 Guideline: What New Dog Owners Should Expect After Your Dog Comes Home.

 Increased confidence in familiar environments.

-At this stage, your dog no longer feels like a guest—they feel like they belong.
+At this stage, your dog no longer feels like a guest.
+They feel like they belong.

 What New Dog Owners Should Do